Dee Majesty: 2016: three-year-old season

-On his debut as a three-year-old Dee Majesty started a 21.6/1 outsider for the Grade 3 Tokinominoru Kinen over 1800 metres at Tokyo.
+On his debut as a three-year-old, Dee Majesty started a 21.6/1 outsider for the Grade 3 Kyodo Tsushin Hai over 1800 metres at Tokyo.
 Ridden by Masayoshi Ebina he won by one and a quarter lengths from Immortal with the odds-on favourite Hartley (winner of the Hopeful Stakes) coming home ninth of the ten finishers.
-Yoshitaka Ninomiya commented "The rider was urging him on from just before the final turn but I think the going was at its worst right there.
+Dee Majesty's trainer Yoshitaka Ninomiya commented "The rider was urging him on from just before the final turn but I think the going was at its worst right there.
 He gave it his all and peeled off from the rest of the field with the fastest final 3-furlong time of the field for what was a very strong race."

-For his next run Dee Majesty ran in the Grade 1 Satsuki Sho, the first leg of the Japanese Triple Crown over 2000 metres at Nakayama on 17 April.
-In the run-up to the race said "He's still growing and is still a bit weak in his back and hindquarters, but he has gained a bit of weight and has the physique of a mature horse.
+For his next run, Dee Majesty ran in the Grade 1 Satsuki Sho, the first leg of the Japanese Triple Crown over 2000 metres at Nakayama on 17 April.
+In the run-up to the race, Ninomiya said "He's still growing and is still a bit weak in his back and hindquarters, but he has gained a bit of weight and has the physique of a mature horse.
 He has an excellent heart and strong lungs and his breathing is very good."
 With Ebina in the saddle, Dee Majesty started a 30/1 outsider in a field of eighteen three-year-old colts.
 Satono Diamond started favourite ahead of Leontes and Makahiki while the other runners included Air Spinel (Daily Hai Nisai Stakes), Mount Robson (Spring Stakes), Lord Quest (second in the Hopeful Stakes), Admire Daio (Wakaba Stakes) and Dreadnoughtus (Kyoto Nisai Stakes).
 Dee Majsty raced towards the rear before making a forward move on the outside approaching the final turn.
 He produced a strong run in the straight, took the lead from Leontes 100 metres from the finish and drew away to win by one and a quarter lengths, with Makahiki taking second ahead of Satono Diamond.
 The winning time of 1:57.9 was a new record for the race.
 Masayoshi Ebina said "everything went as planned.
 He was responding really well turning the last corner and I knew then that he'll be able to take over the field at the top of the slope".